 Places visited by rail this year: Mainland China (Beijing, Guangzhou, Hangzhou, Qingdao, Shanghai, Shenzhen, Shijiazhuang, Tianjin), Taiwan (Kaohsiung, Tainan, Taipei, Taoyuan)

-Ilha Formosa gave me an introduction to HSR on the other side of the Straits — back then, the mainland’s trains ran faster (350 km/h instead of 300 km/h on Taiwan).
+Ilha Formosa, as it might be known to some, gave me an introduction to HSR on the other side of the Straits — back then, the mainland’s trains ran faster (350 km/h instead of 300 km/h on Taiwan).
 This was also the first year I rode on regular rail, when I joined fellow rail aficionados on two trips around Greater Beijing.
 Later in the year, I’d also travel around the Pearl River Delta by train, ending at Shenzhen station, just north of the frontier with Hong Kong.
 Finally, this was my very first year doing long-distance trains: thanks to accelerated services on existing railway lines, I was able to do the (approx) 500-mile journey from Beijing to Qingdao in around 5 hours.

 The easy highlight of this year was the very first trip on the historic Beijing-Shanghai HSR, which was very thoroughly covered by world media.
 Sadly, this year was also when the tragic Wenzhou disaster happened; however, Chinese HSR started bouncing back later in the year, in spite of visible decreases in maximum service speed (300 km/h instead of 350 km/h).
 Early in the year, I completed an express train sleeper leg from Chengdu to Beijing West, which took 15 hours (not that long if you realise this was over 2,000 kilometres!).
 This year, my wife Tracy joined me on the rails, and a first trip by rail across borders — from Hong Kong to Mainland China — happened.
 (I liked how fast Immigration at Guangzhou East station was.)
 We also travelled the full length of the Wuhan-Guangzhou HSR (since extended to Beijing West), and we also headed up northeast to Harbin.
 Late in the year, we also went from Zhuhai (right by Macau) straight up via Wuhan to Nanjing and Suzhou, and I finished the year with a trip to Shanghai on the world’s fastest trains (by travel time over mileage) — trains G1 and G4 in Business Class, finishing the sprint in less than 5 hours.